michaellongyang/SeleniumBuilder/README.md

 To do this copy the seleniumbuilder@saucelabs.com folder.

 Then put this file into the "extensions" folder in your Firefox profile folder.
-You can find this profile folder by going to (for Mac OS) Firefox -> Help -> Troubleshooting Information -> Profile Folder -> Show in Finder.
+You can find this profile folder by going to Firefox -> Help -> Troubleshooting Information -> Profile Folder -> Show in Finder/Show Folder.
 Then go in to find the extensions folder.

 Once you've restarted Firefox you should be prompted about whether you want to install Builder.